How Our Treatment Works

 We’ll start with a detailed interview/history, establish your chief complaint, secondary complaints (there usually is), length of time that you have had the symptoms, medical diagnosis of your case, what therapies you may have already tried, your general stress levels, activity levels, medical issues, current medications, allergies, contraindications, and other pertinent information.
 This interview is part of your ≥ 90 minute initial appointment.

-We treat everyone (young/elderly, athletic/ or not-so-athletic, women/men), who suffers with chronic pain or other symptoms related to TrPs.
+Unless there are contraindications, we treat everyone (young/elderly, athletic/ or not-so-athletic), who suffers with chronic/acute pain or other non-pain symptoms related to TrPs.

-You may have some pain at the areas that have been treated after the first visit.
-Or perhaps notice that you now have a new or different type of pain.
-This is not unusual, especially if you’ve had a long history of symptoms.
-It usually only lasts about a day or two and then things settle down.
+After your first visit, you may have some pain at the areas that have been treated, or perhaps notice that you now have a new and/or different type of pain.
+This is not unusual especially if you’ve had a long history of symptoms.
+It usually only lasts a day or two and then things settle down.

 There is a possibility of some bruising after the first session.
 This is not too common, but it can happen.
 Usually if bruising occurs it will be at the buttocks or thigh area, but it can occur elsewhere on the body.

 You may feel drowsy or tired after a treatment – this is the most common after-effect.
 Or you may feel energized for the rest of the day.
 We have clients who say that they sleep quite well through the night after they’ve had a trigger point treatment – a pleasant possible side-effect.

 You will need to drink plenty of water after your Trigger Point Therapy session.
 This helps flush the metabolic waste that has been released during the treatment – your kidneys will thank you.